 Am I a candidate for TMJ treatment?

-To determine if you require surgery or another treatment to bring you relief from TMJ, speak with our maxillofacial surgeon, and undergo an evaluation of your condition.
+To determine if you require surgery or another treatment to bring you relief from TMJ in north Scottsdale, speak with our maxillofacial surgeon, and undergo an evaluation of your condition.
 If you are tired of dealing with chronic headaches, loud popping and clicking in the jaw, ringing in the ears, neck pain, tired facial muscles and an inability to open or close the jaw easily, you may be a good candidate for TMJ treatment.